-New year, new holiday to plan.
-We asked Elle UK’s travel editor Susan Ward-Davies for her five hitlist destinations
+We asked Elle UK’s travel editor Susan Ward-Davies for her five up-and-coming hitlist destinations

-An empty calendar and a world full of incredible places: planning your getaways is one of the most exciting ways to start the year as far as we're concerned.
-With so many amazing areas to explore around the globe, we've enlisted the help of travel expert Susan Ward-Davies to get her predictions for the latest must-see destinations that are simply crying out for you to visit in 2020.
+An empty calendar and a world full of incredible places: planning your next getaway is one of the most exciting ways to spend an afternoon as far as we're concerned.
+With so many amazing areas to explore around the globe, we've enlisted the help of travel expert Susan Ward-Davies to get her predictions for the latest must-see destinations that are simply crying out for you to visit, as they're still somewhat under the radar.
 Here are her top five...

 1. Belize City, Belize

 Why now?
-Fashionable Mexican hideaways Tulum and Holbox are quite mainstream now, so the smart money is on more-under-the-radar Belize.
+Fashionable Mexican hideaways Tulum and Holbox are quite mainstream now, so the smart money is on lesser known Belize.
 Bordered by 386km of pristine Caribbean coastline, Belize was formerly the domain of backpackers, apart from a few stylish outposts like Francis Ford Coppola’s Blancaneaux Lodge and Turtle Inn, but now the country is upping the luxury ante.
 Recent openings include Ka’ana Resort & Spa and rustic boutique It’zana in coastal Placencia.
-The Four Seasons is building Caye Chapel resort, its first private island in the Americas, to open in 2021, and once Leonardo DiCaprio’s long-awaited eco resort, Blackadore Caye, is opened in 2020, it will be well and truly on the A-list map.
+The Four Seasons is building Caye Chapel resort, its first private island in the Americas, to open in 2021, and once Leonardo DiCaprio’s long-awaited eco resort, Blackadore Caye, opens (planned for 2020), it will be well and truly on the A-list map.

 Must-dos Belize is home to ancient Mayan ruins, more than 4,400 square km of rainforest and the second largest coral reef in the world.
 You can also explore the Mayan ruins at Altun Ha, canoe through the Hol Chan Marine Reserve and swim with whale sharks.
 If you love adventure, this is the place.

 2. Cape Town, South Africa